Healthy Homes Assessment Te Mata Hills

 Home Assessments Te Mata Hills for Rental Properties

-There are numerous things you should look for during the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are many things to be able to examine during an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
 Some examples include:

-The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be extremely costly for property managers and landlords.
-For expert advice, call today to schedule your rental properties house evaluation.
+The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can have a significant impact for property managers and landlords.
+For professional advice, call today and book your rental property house assessment.

 home assessments for rental properties